AsTheSeaRises/IntroToPySpark/README.md

 ## Step 3 - Copy Jupyter notebook to bucket noted in step 1
 ## Step 4 - Run EMR create cluster from CLI
-CLI command can be found in the 'CLI_Launch' window.
+CLI command can be found at IntroToPySpark/CLI_Launch
-        IntroToPySpark/CLI_Launch